-I’m not afraid of conflict on a team.
+Conflict is many times seen as a sign of unhealthiness on the team.
+I’ve learned, however, not to be afraid of conflict on a team.
 In fact, I think it can be healthy for the team if handled correctly.
 It keeps tension from building unnecessarily, simply because emotions and opinions were hidden rather than addressed.
 It brings new ideas to the table and welcomes input from everyone.
 When conflict is ignored or stifled, it makes people feel devalued and controlled.
-I’ve written previously on managing conflict HERE and HERE.

-Here are 7 thoughts for managing conflict on a team:
+Here are 7 thoughts for leaders managing conflict on a team:

-Listen carefully – I try to hear both sides of the conflict.
-Normally there are valid points on both sides.
-It’s important that I hear not only what is said, but also what is unspoken.
-That takes asking questions, getting to know the members of my team, and not assuming I know what people are thinking simply by what they say.
+Listen carefully – When I do get involved, it is vital all sides of the conflict feel heard.
+I have to listen to all opinions and attempt to understand their real concerns.
+Normally there are valid points with every opinion.
+It’s also important I hear not only what is said, but also what is unspoken.
+This requires asking questions, getting to know the members of my team (most of this happens before conflict originates), and not assuming I know what people are thinking simply by what they say.
 Understanding the basis of conflict and the opposing viewpoints is critical to understanding the conflict.

-Communicate – During times of conflict, it’s even more important that communication be clear and consistent.
+Communicate openly – During times of conflict, it’s even more important communication be clear and consistent.
 Many times, conflict is simply due to a lack of clarity or miscommunication.
 Information often makes conflict easier to resolve.
-As leader, part of my responsibility is making sure the team communicates effectively.
+As leader, part of my responsibility is making sure the team communicates effectively, openly and honestly.

-Discern the real issue – Conflict develops for a number of reasons; not all of them good.
+Discern the deeper issues – Conflict develops for a number of reasons – not all of them good.
 Beyond miscommunication, conflict also develops over power struggles, weak leadership, or simply personality differences.
 Discerning the nature of the conflict and if there is a root issue (often unspoken or undefined) helps me avoid trying to solve the perceived conflict, when the real issue is something completely different.

-Vision – Ultimately, my job as a leader is to maintain the integrity of the vision.
+Protect the Vision – Ultimately, my job as a leader is to maintain the integrity of the vision.
 Conflict can enhance or interfere with attaining the vision.
 My job is to continually direct the team’s attention back to our purpose.
+I have found, also through experience, the more aligned we are around a shared, common vision, the less we conflict and the more healthy the team operates together.
+We can even overlook minor disagreements, because we are energized towards the overall objective.

 Don’t be afraid of conflict on a team.
-Good leaders learn to manage it for the overall good of the team.
+Good leaders learn to manage it for the eventual good of the team.